 Step 5: In the 'Finalize and Create' section there will be an auto-generated name of your database, you can type in a name of your choice too, select a DigitalOcean project your want this database under and even give tags.

 Step 6: Now you'll see the database control panel, select "connection string" in the top-right drop-down, and a string will be displayed which we'll use in the latter part of this guide.
 You can also find your database control panel after you log in to your DigitalOcean account go to the Databases page, then select the name of your database cluster.

 By now, you should have Docker-CE installed, if not type the following in your terminal aka Command Line (for Ubuntu):

 For macOS: Docker-CE comes with Docker Desktop which can be downloaded from Docker hub, install Docker Desktop and open the Docker.app and the Docker is running.

 For Windows: Docker-CE comes with Docker Desktop which can be downloaded from Docker hub, install Docker Desktop and open the Docker.app and the Docker is running.

 Next, as we have Docker-CE installed, let's start setting up our Chainlink node by making a new directory:

 After that, please make a .env file in your chainlink directory and paste the following in it:

 Now, please replace

-ADD_YOUR_ETHEREUM_NODE_URL with the WebSocket endpoint from the instructions in the section titled "Booting our Ethereum node" above.
+ADD_YOUR_ETHEREUM_NODE_URL with the WebSocket endpoint from the instructions in the section titled "Setting Up Your QuickNode Ethereum Endpoint" above.